testyourmine/mzm/CONTRIBUTING.md

 Then these are the rough steps to decompile a function:

-1. Pick a function to decompile (from `asm/disasm_*.s`)
-2. Create a new file in `src/` if necessary (also adjust `linker.ld`)
-3. Go through it, roughly line by line, and translate it into C (into the proper file in `src/`)
-4. Compile it, see what doesn't match, and change it
-5. Repeat step 4 until everything matches (`make diff` can be helpful, as well as https://cexplore.karathan.at/ and https://decomp.me/)
-6. Follow the steps in [Submitting a Change](#submitting-a-change)

 # Submitting a Change
 1. Clone this repository and follow the setup instructions if you haven't already
 2. For any set of changes you want to submit, create a branch off of `master` (make sure you're on the latest commit)